LackOfMorals/lackofmorals.github.io/_posts/2024-10-31-query-api-tx.md

     # to associate database operations with the transaction
     tx_id = response.json()['transaction']['id']

-    # Add the affinity to the request header.
+    # Add neo4j-cluster-affinity to the request header.
 This ensures the requests for the transaction
     # are routed correctly in Aura
     query_headers['neo4j-cluster-affinity'] = response.headers['neo4j-cluster-affinity']